aisurf3r/Proxy-List-Viewer/README.md

 JavaScript (ES6+): Logic for filtering, sorting, and exporting data.
 GeoNode API: Source of proxy data.

+TODO. + add more proxy endpoints and a selector to choose from.
+      + workarround the filters logic

 Contributions
 Contributions are welcome!
 If you find any bugs or have ideas to improve this tool, feel free to open an issue or submit a pull request.